 - My app crashes while offline, will I get the report?

-- Will crashes be caught even after session stopped recording?
+- Will crashes be caught even after a session stopped recording?

 - Which architectures are supported?